RezaS0/RezaS0/README.md

 <h1 align="center">Hi there, I'm Lord Potter 👋</h1>

 I'm a software engineer, specializing in backend development and distributed systems.
-I have extensive experience in designing and implementing resilient, responsive, scalable, and maintainable systems using C#, .NET, Golang on top of cutting-edge technologies.
+I have extensive experience in designing and implementing resilient, responsive, scalable, and maintainable systems using C#, .NET, Python on top of cutting-edge technologies.
 My interests include microservices, system design, software architecture, domain driven design (DDD), event sourcing, CQRS, DevOps.
 I love learning, sharing, and facing challenges.
 Last but not least, I am also an open-source enthusiast.

 - 🔭 I’m currently working on software testing and ML
 - 🌱 I’m currently learning LLM
 - 👯 I’m looking to collaborate on C# & Python projects
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about Testing, C#, ML.

 <p align="center">